LuPoYi/ftx-keep-lending/README.md

 - `cp config.json.backup config.json`

-  - change .env by using your own api key, secret and set which coin you want to keep leading
+  - change `config.json` by using your own api key, secret and set which coin you want to keep leading
   - > Support multiple sub account with multiple coin

 - `node main.js`